ianmackenzie/elm-geometry/README.md

 ## What is it?

-An [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
+`opensolid/geometry` is an [Elm](http://elm-lang.org) package for working with 2D and 3D geometry.
 Instead of creating your own point/vector/geometry types and writing your own construction/transformation functions, give this package a try!
 A wide variety of geometric data types are supported:

   - `Point2d`, `Point3d`